alphagov/transformation-dashboard/_posts/2000-01-11-manage-vehicle.markdown

 challenges: |
   - Turning complicated multi-channel transactions into simple digital services
   - Integrating with current systems and connecting to secure cloud environment
+  - Meeting ministerial commitments, such as the abolition of the tax disc and suppression of the V5 document for fleets

 next-steps: |
   - Expand user research